 Q: Do I need to bring my own bedding?

 A: There are good quality twin-size mattresses in each dorm room.
-Students must supply their own bedding (sheets, comforters, pillows) and are required to have a mattress pad on the bed at all times.
-You can bring a pad with you or purchase one from the school when you arrive.
+You must supply your own bedding (sheets, comforters, pillows) and are required to have a mattress pad on the bed at all times.
+The school will provide a mattress pad; you just need to pay for it and will receive it once you arrive on campus.

 Q: Is there a curfew for dorm students?
 What about other rules?

-A: Check out our Residence Life Code for all kinds of helpful information.
+A: The curfew for students in their 1st and 2nd year is midnight.
+This is to help students develop good habits and help achieve student success.
+Check out our Residence Life Code for all kinds of helpful information.

 Q: Can I talk to my roommate before I come to college?